sm00thb00th/bash-dev-enviro/README.md

 installed # the list of the installed components, in $HOME

+vendorsmac # the list of the installed components, in $HOME

 shi3lD.sh # changes the mac-address

 start_shield.sh # depends on shi3lD.sh